aplteam/DotNetZip/README.md

 ### Specifying a parent folder

-To get around this you can specify a parent folder as left argument, and specify on the right everything what should be preserved, `foo/` in our case:
+To get around this you can specify a parent folder as left argument, and specify on the right everything that should be preserved, `foo/` in our case:

 ```
       '/tmp/MyStuff/' myZip.Add 'foo/readme.txt'
       '/tmp/MyStuff/' myZip.Add 'foo/sub/foo.dll'
 ```

-Note that it does not matter whether the left argument carries a trailing separator or not, and that it does not matter whether the right argument(s) carry a leading separator or not: `DotNetZip` works that out.
+Note that it does not matter whether the left argument carries a trailing separator or not, and that it does not matter whether the right argument(s) carry a leading separator or not: `DotNetZip` will work that out.